JT6JT6862/JT6JT6862/README.md

 ###

-<p align="left">My name is Jayden and I'm a young aspiring coder from Singapore.</p>
+<p align="left">My name is Jayden and I'm an aspiring young coder from Singapore.</p>

 ###